Chia-Network/bls-signatures/js-bindings/README.md

 ## BLS.js

+JavaScript library that implements BLS signatures with aggregation as in Boneh, Drijvers, Neven 2018, using relic toolkit for cryptographic primitives (pairings, EC, hashing).

-This library is a JavaScript port of the BLS lib.
+This library is a JavaScript port of the [Chia Network's BLS lib](https://github.com/Chia-Network/bls-signatures).
 We also have typings, so you can use it with TypeScript too!

 ### Usage